LorenzDettmann/SOM2CG/README.md

 - [X] Include options for changing the standard input and output directories, as well as `nconf`
 - [ ] Complete information on all fragments for the conversion of the RDKit representation to the VSOMM2 representation
 - [ ] Generalize the script for use with sodium ions
+- [ ] Remove redundant functions and dependencies on other packages
-- [ ] Add more information to the visual output
+- [X] Add more information to the visual output
+- [ ] Rewrite functions from cg_param_m3.py
 - [ ] Determine more accurate beads for first and last groups in molecules

 ## Contributing